 3.8.1.
-To apply the scoring rules for the particular testing technique or format you must know the decision rules and which diagnostic features to assess within each channel.
+To apply the scoring rules for the particular testing technique or format, you must know the decision rules and which diagnostic features to assess within each channel.

 3.9.
 Respiratory Features.
-There are ten diagnostic features used in the evaluation of the respiration channel.
-Five of these features involve some form of suppression.
+There are six diagnostic features used in evaluation of the respiration channel.
+Five of these features involve some form of suppression or slowing of the respiratory rate.
 The features are:

 3.9.1.
-Apnea (blocking)
+Apnea-blocking (suppression)

 3.9.2.
-Increase in amplitude
+Decrease in amplitude (suppression)

 3.9.3.
-Decrease in amplitude
+Progressive decrease in amplitude (suppression)